chrisroadmap/fair-calibrate/README.md

 It is critical that each calibration version and calibration set is well documented, as they may be used by others: often, differences in the responses in climate emulators are more a function of calibration than of model structural differences (we don't have a single good reference to prove this yet, but trust us).

-Maybe a TODO: move to READTHEDOCS.
+Maybe a TODO: move to READTHEDOCS or a wiki.

 ### Calibration versions